 "The content was really useful and informative, and directly applicable to my work"

-This course is delivered over 2 days by clinical tutors from the Doctorate in Clinical Psychology at Lancaster University who have worked extensively as clinical psychologists across a range of settings, and work hard to create a friendly and informal training environment in which to share discussion around practical application of psychological ideas.
+This course is delivered over 2 days (each day running from 09:30 until 16:30) by clinical tutors from the Doctorate in Clinical Psychology at Lancaster University who have worked extensively as clinical psychologists across a range of settings, and work hard to create a friendly and informal training environment in which to share discussion around practical application of psychological ideas.

 The 2 day course costs just £150